kubernetes/enhancements/keps/sig-apps/3541-add-recreate-strategy-to-statefulset/README.md

 - Inability to automatically recover from configuration mistakes
 - Operational burden in managing stateful applications

 This KEP proposes adding a new `Recreate` update strategy to StatefulSets, mirroring the behavior of Deployments' Recreate strategy.
-This strategy deletes all pods, waits for full termination, then creates all new pods simultaneously.
+This strategy deletes all pods, waits for full termination, then creates new pods according to `podManagementPolicy`.
 This provides a simple, predictable way to handle stuck pods and enables automated recovery for workloads that can tolerate downtime (CI/CD environments, stateless applications using StatefulSet for pod identity, applications with external data storage, and use cases like LeaderWorkerSet).
 The `Recreate` strategy offers a clean parallel with existing Kubernetes patterns, simplifies controller logic, and provides users with explicit control over update behavior.

 ## Motivation